 The LUMINATOR has a red LED light at the tip so you can see what you’re writing anywhere at any time.
 There’s no glare to hurt your eyes—the light is evenly distributed and the barrel is made of durable, non-reflective metal.
 The red color is easy on the eyes and it won’t cause vision damage.
 The ink cartridge is pressurized so the pen will work in other less-than-ideal situations, too, even if you’re upside down or caught outdoors in nasty weather.

-It might not be mightier than a sword but Valtev’s Tactical Pen comes close, and it can be nice to have on hand if you often work late and have to find your ways into dark parking areas in the evening on your own.
-(It looks like a pen and it writes like a pen, but it also breaks glass quite efficiently and acts as a non-lethal weapon.)
+It might not be mightier than a sword but AUOON's Tactical Pen comes close, and it can be nice to have on hand if you often work late and have to find your ways into dark parking areas in the evening on your own.
+Used by Navy Seals, first responders, and SWAT teams, it looks like a pen and it writes like a pen, but it also breaks glass quite efficiently and acts as a non-lethal weapon.

-It’s silver and made of aircraft aluminum to stand up to just about anything you need it to do, including writing with it for years to come.
+It’s black and made of aluminum and Tungsten steel to stand up to just about anything you need it to do, including writing with it for years to come.
 It’s not cumbersome or difficult to write with despite its multiple purposes.
-This pen takes Parker Quickflow or Space Pen refills.

 Not everyone wants to elevate penmanship to a fine art.
 Some of us just want that handy ink-producer sitting next to the computer keyboard or tucked into a pocket or purse because you never know when you’re going to need a pen, right?
 But why settle for the disposable you somehow managed to come home with from the bank, complete with the bank’s name emblazoned all over it?
 Who says you can’t have a little class on a budget?